LabToolsAU/LabLib/MPU6050/README.md

 1: printout of yaw, pitch, roll.
 --------------------------------
 As described here:

 ![YAAAAAW!](http://doc.aldebaran.com/2-1/_images/rollPitchYaw.png "YPR")

+You can of course choose to do something else than print it out... maybe even use an if statement?? :)

 2: printout of movement in 3 axes
 -------------------------------------